 From Bunbury, take State Route 10 to follow the coast towards Busselton.
 Turn right at the roundabout onto Causeway Road to visit Busselton, with its beautiful white sands and famous jetty.

+Afterwards, you will drive through the beautiful Eagle Bay and then Margaret River.
 As you leave Margaret River via State Route 10, turn right at the roundabout onto Boodjidup Road.
-This takes you past a selection of wineries before turning left onto Caves Road in the direction of Augusta.
+This takes you past a selection of wineries before turning left onto Caves Road toward Augusta.

 The Inland Route

-State Route 41 takes you towards Karragullen, but instead of driving straight through the town, we'd recommend heading out to a couple of interesting sights.
+Leave Perth via State Route 8 and head towards Karragullen, but instead of driving straight through the town, we'd recommend heading out to a couple of interesting sights.